skip to content

 uponorMinnesota has a tradition of innovation and creativity.
 The state has been home to companies that have changed the way the world lives.
 From the furnace thermostat and electronic autopilot to magnetic recording tape and the implantable pacemaker.
 Here are some examples of innovative companies headquartered or operating in Minnesota:

-• FinTech: Sezzle, U.S. Bancorp, Compute North, Upsie, ClickSWITCH, WeSparkle.
+• FinTech: Sezzle, U.S. Bancorp, ClickSWITCH, WeSparkle.

 • Data centers: Cologix, DataBank, IronGate.